Make the Most

 - Conduct or actions of a sexual nature

-- Derogatory or unwelcome comments based on an individual’s race, color, sex, religion, age, national origin, disability, sexual orientation, veteran status or other considerations made unlawful by applicable law.
+- Derogatory or unwelcome comments based on an individual’s race, color, sex/gender, gender identity, religion, age, national origin, disability, sexual orientation, veteran status or other considerations made unlawful by applicable law.

 - Verbal, physical or mental abuse whether implied, expressed or conducted that threatens the well-being of others.